-Kuala Lumpur is a large and well developed city in South East Asia and is the capital of Malaysia.
+Kuala Lumpur is a large and well-developed city in South East Asia and is the capital of Malaysia.
 The city has a mix of cultures and religions with Malay, Chinese and Indian being the main.
 The design of the city is also mixed, with modern almost futuristic architecture such as the Petronas Towers, to historic temples, mosques, high rise apartment buildings and old houses.
-Kuala Lumpur would be good destination to visit for a stopover between flights, or for a short city break such as 24-48 hours.
+Kuala Lumpur would be a good destination to visit for a stopover between flights, or for a short city break such as 24-48 hours.
 In this guide I will give you information on getting around the city, suggestions on things to see and do, ideas on places to eat, destination photography tips and more.

 To/From the Airport